SaffetGokcenSen/saffetgokcensen.github.io/_posts/2022-03-08-an-example-for-the-conditional-intervention.md

 ## Conclusion
 A conditional intervention problem has been solved in a detailed manner.
 ## References
-[1]Judea Pearl, Madelyn Glymour, Nicholas P. Jewell, \emph{Causal Inference In Statistics A Primer}, John Wiley \& Sons Ltd., 2016.
+[1] Judea Pearl, Madelyn Glymour, Nicholas P. Jewell, Causal Inference In Statistics A Primer, John Wiley and Sons Ltd., 2016.